 W H A T

 During the tenth annual "Georgia Rides to the Capitol" event, cyclists will embark on rides to the Capitol in order to raise support for improved conditions for cycling, including the development of regional systems of both on-road bicycling facilities and multi-use-trails.

 W H E N

 These auxiliary rides are a great way to join in and show your local community your support of cycling in Georgia.
-These rides are confirmed as of 01/31/2014.
+As of 11/10/2014 auxiliary rides are still being determined.
 Check back closer to the event to confirm exact auxiliary ride details!
 Please note that only the Decatur and Roswell routes are police escorted – and they are NOT escorted on the return trip.

 W H Y

 Riding to raise support for the development of a regional-scale bicycle network of both on-road facilities and multi-use-trails, and cycling connections to major transit facilities, activity centers, and schools.

 MAMA also intends to raise awareness of the benefits of bicycling as an important form of transportation; a beneficial economic development and tourism tool; an excellent way to maintain health and fitness; and a great sport and family activity.

 2 0 1 5 E V E N T F L Y E R S

 The Georgia Rides To The Capitol 2015 event poster and flyer will be available as PDFs for viewing and printing closer to the event.
 The links will be posted here when they are available.